orsonteodoro/oiledmachine-overlay/README.md

 pgo and bolt means pre-selected trainer.

+Typical use case training (aka custom trainer) is preferred to optimize cache use and to minimize junk pages.

 The ot-sources usually train with interactive training but can be performed with automated trainer in [files/pgo-trainer.sh](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/sys-kernel/ot-sources/files/pgo-trainer.sh).
+Training should include user-space apps used in typical use, which the automated trainer may miss.

 #### The estimated benefits